Architect Miguel Acosta led the first City Drawing Course

 For Acosta, one understands better the city by drawing it.
 "We understand better the relationship with the environment and the context, and even the behavior of people.
 To draw the city is to own it, to feel that its public space belongs to you," says the architecture professor, who will repeat this activity in Mérida and Barquisimeto .

-an architecture student or have drawing skills to participate in this course, as another of its objectives is to raise public awareness on the city's Modern Heritage.
+It is not necessary to be an architecture student or have drawing skills to participate in this course, as another of its objectives is to raise public awareness on the city's Modern Heritage.

-in upcoming workshops, can call +58 212 993 8360, visit us in facebook: DOCOMOMO VE
+Those interested in participating in upcoming workshops, can call +58 212 993 8360, visit us in facebook: DOCOMOMO VE or follow us in twitter: @docomomo_ve

 Versión espanola aquí.